Fees at service voucher day care centres

 Start and end of early childhood education

-You will receive a decision on your service voucher client charge within about a month after your child has started attending early childhood education at the service voucher day care centre.
+The municipality makes a decision on your service voucher client charge.
+You will receive the decision within about a month after your child has started attending early childhood education at the service voucher day care centre.
 We will send the decision to the Suomi.fi service if you have activated it in connection with a municipal or state service.
 Otherwise you will receive the decision by post.

-The invoicing of service voucher client charges starts from the day when your child starts attending early childhood education in accordance with their early childhood education decision.
-The start date can be postponed once for up to 2 weeks.
+The service provider starts invoicing you for the service voucher client charge and possible client charge increase from the day your child starts attending early childhood education in accordance with their early childhood education decision.
+You can postpone the start date once for up to 2 weeks.

 When using a service voucher, your child may be absent from early childhood education for a maximum of 8 consecutive calendar weeks per year for reasons other than illness or parental allowance periods.
 The early childhood education unit must be notified of the absence in advance.
 If the absence is longer, the service voucher decision will expire.